calaldees/teacherEducation/teacherEducation/misconceptions.md

         * These errors are often deeply connected to the learner’s social identity, so they resist evidence and rationalize contradictions.
         * Using Google and as "Answer engine" not a "Search engine"
             * They are not the answers
-        * There is only one network.
+        * There is only one network that all devices connect to.
 It's called the internet.
+            * My desktop (via ethernet) and my mobile phone are on the same network
 * > [Brow2017] also compared the mistakes novices actually make with what their teachers thought they made.
 They found that, “…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators’ experience had no effect on this level of agreement.”
     * For example, mistaking = (assignment) and == (equality) wasn’t nearly as common as most teachers believed.